Build A Website

 OneTrust

 OneTrust might be based in Atlanta, but the service also has an EU presence thanks to its offices in Munich and Paris.
-Describing itself as the "platform to build trust", it offers a number of data protection and security solutions alongside its cookie consent tool.
-All of these are easily combined and work well with one another.
+Describing itself as the "platform to build trust", it offers several data protection and security solutions alongside its cookie consent tool.
+These are easily combined and work well with one another.

 OneTrust Cookie Consent meets all requirements of the GDPR, the CCPA, and the German Federal Data Protection Act (BDSG).
 Beyond that, users can ensure conformity with the Brazilian Data Protection Act (LGPD) if desired.
-Like Osano and Quantcast Choice, OneTrust complies with TCF 2.0.
+Like Osano and Quantcast Choice, OneTrust is TCF 2.0 compliant.

-In order to achieve all of this, OneTrust Cookie Consent blocks all trackers until a site visitor explicitly agrees to allow them.
-With this feature, known as auto-blocking, it's also possible to block specific trackers, however, you'll need some coding knowledge to do this.
+In order to achieve all of this, OneTrust Cookie Consent blocks all trackers until a site visitor explicitly consents to them.
+With this feature, known as auto-blocking, it's also possible to block specific trackers, however, you'll need some coding know-how to do this.

 OneTrust impresses thanks to its user-friendly interface.

-The tool also intuitively handles how cookie pop-ups are displayed on your website, allowing you to select from numerous templates and adjust them to your preferences.
-These will be automatically displayed in the site visitor's language, and optimized for their interface, to meet local data protection regulations.
+The tool also intuitively handles how cookie pop-ups are displayed on your website, making it possible to select from numerous templates and adjust them to your preferences.
+These automatically display in the site visitor's language and are optimized to meet local data protection regulations.

-Third place is nothing to shake a stick at, affording OneTrust, like Osano and Quantcast, status as one of the most popular cookie consent tools.
+OneTrust, like Osano and Quantcast, is one of the most popular cookie consent tools.
 At least in part, this is because the tool is completely free for the first domain.

 • Free for the first domain